 Pt Social

-Physical therapy is a treatment method typically designed for patients before or after surgery to help restore function and movement while also promoting healing and pain relief.
-It can help patients of all ages with medical conditions, illnesses, or injuries that limit their abilities to function normally.
-It also helps encourage active and healthy lifestyle changes to improve overall health and well-being.
-But, even if you’re not scheduled for surgery or healing from an injury, incorporating stretching and strengthening movements into your daily routine can really help relax tense muscles, reduce aches, and make you feel better overall.
+Physical therapy is a treatment approach designed to help restore function, promote healing, and alleviate pain, particularly before or after surgery.
+It can assist people of all ages with medical conditions, illnesses, or injuries that limit their normal abilities.
+Additionally, physical therapy encourages active and healthy lifestyle changes to improve overall health and well-being.
+Even if you’re not recovering from surgery or an injury, incorporating stretching and strengthening exercises into your daily routine can help relieve tension, reduce aches, and enhance your overall comfort.

 Benefits of physical therapy include:

-• Aids in the recovering from or prevention of sports-related injuries
+• Aiding in recovery from or prevention of sports-related injuries

-• Aids in the recovering from a major surgery
+• Assisting in recovery from a major surgery

-• Helps manage age-related issues such as arthritis
+• Helping manage age-related issues such as arthritis

-• Improves outcomes by helping you reach your goals and return to your daily activities
+• Enhancing outcomes by helping you return to your daily activities

 Stretching